-People can live with polycythemia vera for many years without experiencing any symptoms.
-This means that for some people who have been diagnosed with PV, but who aren't experiencing symptoms, doctors may advise against starting any kind of chemotherapy, but will initiate phlebotomy and aspirin therapy.
+People can live with polycythemia vera for many years without having any symptoms.
+This means that for some people who have been diagnosed with PV, but who don't have symptoms, doctors may advise against starting any kind of chemotherapy, but will start phlebotomy and aspirin therapy.

-People living with PV can experience feelings of worry and fear about living with a chronic condition and experience concerns about whether their cancer will transform into more aggressive disease like acute leukemia or myelofibrosis.
+People living with PV can have feelings of worry and fear about living with a chronic condition.
+They may have concerns about whether their cancer will transform into more aggressive disease like acute leukemia or myelofibrosis.

 Living with this uncertainty can be stressful.
 It is important to bring up any concerns you have with your doctor.
-By talking and working with your health care team, you can take charge and maintain your quality of life.
-You will find your own path and develop your own strategies to manage your disease and your life, but here are some more tips that can help:
+By working with your health care team, you can take charge and maintain your quality of life.
+Here are some tips to help you manage your disease and your life: